 The rectus femoris is one of the powerful quadriceps muscles at the front of the thigh.
 A strain or tear in the tendon can occur at its origin at the front of the hip.
-An avulsion strain (or fracture) is when the tendon tears at its attachment, pulling a small fragment of bone with it.
+Symptoms include:

-A hip pointer occurs following an impact to the iliac crest at the top of the hip bone, or the greater trochanter (bony protrusion on the outside of the thigh bone).
-It is usually caused by a forceful impact, which is common in contact sports like American football.
+A hip pointer occurs following a direct impact or trauma to the front of your hip.
+It is common in contact sports like rugby or American football.
 There will often be bruising and pain at the point of impact which can be eased by ice and compression.

-Following this type of injury a full assessment should be undertaken to rule out damage to any intra-abdominal organs.
+- A full assessment should be undertaken to rule out the possibility of damage to intra-abdominal organs.

 Pelvic stress fracture

-A pelvic stress fracture is a hairline type fracture in the large pelvis bone.
+A pelvic stress fracture is a hairline-type fracture in the large pelvis bone.
 This is due to repetitive impacts or forces, rather than one sudden impact or accident.
 They are more common in women and normally occur in the pubic rami, where the hamstring and groin muscles attach.
-Read more on the causes, symptoms and treatment of this injury.
+Symptoms include:

 Traction apophysitis/ilium apophysitis

-Ilium apopysitis is an overuse injury which occurs in children and adolescents at the front of the pelvis.
-An apophysis is a area of growth of a bone which also acts as a point for muscles to attach to.
-This injury can particularly affect those who participate in sport and those with tight hip muscles.
+Ilium apophysitis is an overuse injury that occurs in children and adolescents at the front of the pelvis.
+An apophysis is an area of growth of a bone that also acts as a point for muscles to attach to.
+This injury can particularly affect those who participate in sports and those with tight hip muscles.
 The hip pain usually intensifies with activity.

 Symptoms: Apophysitis of the Ilium typically results in dull pain at the front of the hip.
 There will be tenderness at a specific point on the front of the hip.
-Pain usually gets worse with activity and there may be some mild swelling.
+The pain usually gets worse with activity and there may be some mild swelling.